Am I Wrong for Rehoming the Rescue Dog My Partner Adored?

 Financial Considerations in Pet Ownership

-She recommends creating a pet budget that includes potential veterinary care, food, and emergency funds.
-This way, owners can provide the necessary care without compromising their financial stability, which is crucial for both the pet's well-being and the owner's peace of mind.
+Creating a pet budget that includes potential veterinary care, food, and emergency funds can help owners provide the necessary care without compromising their financial stability, which is crucial for both the pet's well-being and the owner's peace of mind.

 Comment from u/adventure_seeker22